frempongdev/Personal-Portfolio/README.md

 # 📖 [Personal Portfoli] <a name="about-project"></a>

-**Personal-Portfolio** is a the first GitHub Repositiory to show my cosing skill.
+**Personal-Portfolio** is  the first GitHub Repositiory to show my coding skill.

 ## 🛠 Built With <a name="built-with"></a>